sparx058/simcompanies_basic_scrapper/README.md

 **o for Original , u for Update 1

-Here's some graphs to understand if you're even more retarded than me
+Here's some graphs to understand it better for fellow smol brainers.

 ![contact me if this goes down](https://i.imgur.com/SrAJ0Un.png) ![ontact me if this goes down](https://i.imgur.com/WHwzLo9.png)